xeylou/testade.xeylou.fr/content/posts/stress-test/index.md

 to do so, i use `bzip2` to compress using its higher level of compression something that is in theory infinitely full to something in theory infinitely empty (it will never end)

-i compress `/dev/zero` && prompt the output to my terminal, to redirect it into `/dev/null` where it'll be deleted (nothing will append)
+i compress `/dev/zero` && prompt the output to my terminal, to redirect it into `/dev/null` where it'll be deleted (nothing will be written)

 in result, one cpu thread will constantly compress something (who has infinite size) to something that has no size (no disk space will be used)